RIOT-OS/RIOT/tests/driver_mhz19/README.md

-# MH-Z19 Driver Test
+# MH-Z19/MH-Z19B Driver Test

 ## Introduction
 This test will test if the MH-Z19 C02 gas sensor is working.
+The MH-Z19B seems to be newer design which also works with this driver.

 ## Configuration